membraneframework-labs/membrane-element-fade/README.md

 #### initial volume
 The fader performs all-time multiplication of the signal. `:initial_volume` is an indication of how loud it should be at start.
 It can be specified as non-negative number, with 0 being a muted signal, and 1 being 100% loudness.
 Values greater than 1 amplify the signal and may cause clipping.
-#### fadings list
+#### fadings
-`:fadings_list` is, as its name specifies, a list.
-It contains Options.ListType.InOut structs, which specify fade parameters over time.
+`:fadings` is a list containing `Fade.InOut.Fading` structs, which specify fade parameters over time.
 They consist of following keys:
 ##### `:to_level`
 This key specifies how loud should the signal be at the end of described fade.
 Requirements and further description are similar to those of `initial volume`.
 It is advised to never specify two neighbouring fades with the same levels.